652 Jubilatrix

-652 Jubilatrix is a minor planet orbiting the Sun.
+652 Jubilatrix is a minor planet, specifically an asteroid orbiting in the asteroid belt.
 It was discovered on 4 November 1907 by Austrian astronomer Johann Palisa, and was named in honor of the 60th anniversary of the reign of Franz Joseph.
 The asteroid is orbiting at a distance of 2.55 AU with a period of 1491.3 days and an eccentricity of 0.127.
 It is a member of the Maria dynamic family.
 Photometric observations provide a rotation period of 2.6627±0.0001 hours with a brightness variation of 0.27±0.03 in magnitude.